Chart Color Schemes

 North Albury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely to affect the region.
-Notable initiatives include Albury Wodonga Regional Hospital Redevelopment, East Albury Industrial Precinct, Glenroy Aboriginal Affordable Housing Project, and Hume Retirement Resort - Unit 193 (Lot 712) Dwelling & Garage.
-The following list details those most relevant.
+AreaSearch has identified 17 projects that could affect the region.
+Notable ones include Albury Wodonga Regional Hospital Redevelopment, East Albury Industrial Precinct, Glenroy Aboriginal Affordable Housing Project, and Hume Retirement Resort - Unit 193 (Lot 712) Dwelling & Garage.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.